Folks-Finance/xchain-js-sdk/.changeset/thick-pots-heal.md

 "@folks-finance/xchain-sdk": patch
 ---

-can optionally ignore inactive user loans in FolksLoan.read.getUserLoans
+Will return null for inactive loan in Folksloan.read.getUserloansLoans in FolksLoan.read.getUserLoans